tangbamiinh/GXNU-Algorithms/README.md

 ## Usage

-1. Select an algorithm from the header (NAIVE, KMP, RK, or AC)
+1. **Select an Algorithm**: Choose from NAIVE, KMP, RK (Rabin-Karp), or AC (Aho-Corasick) in the header
+2. **Configure Input**:
-2. Enter your text and pattern(s) in the configuration panel
+   - Enter your text string in the "Text (Main String)" field
+   - Enter pattern(s):
+     - For Naive, KMP, and RK: Enter a single pattern
+     - For AC: Enter comma-separated patterns (e.g., "arrows, row, sun, under")
+3. **Control Playback**:
-3. Use the play/pause controls to step through the algorithm visualization
+   - Use the play/pause button to start/stop automatic execution
+   - Use step forward/backward buttons to navigate manually
+   - Use reset button to return to the beginning
-4. Adjust the speed slider to control animation speed
+4. **Adjust Speed**: Use the speed slider to control how fast the algorithm steps execute
-5. Move your mouse to rotate the 3D camera view
+5. **View Visualizations**:
+   - Watch the text stream highlight as characters are processed
+   - Observe pattern window movements (Naive/KMP)
+   - See hash values update (Rabin-Karp)
+   - Explore the trie automaton graph with tooltips (Aho-Corasick)
+   - For AC algorithm, view the executing code line highlighted in the code viewer

 ## License

 MIT